fluent/fluentd-docs/README.md

     blah blah blah...

 (Notice that there is a blank line between "INCLUDE..." and "blah blah blah...")
-Then, the docs app will search for <filename> in the `docs` directory.
+Then, the docs app will search for <filename>.txt in the `docs` directory.
 For example, if you write

-    INCLUDE: _buffer_parameters.txt
+    INCLUDE: _buffer_parameters

     blah blah blah...